 Registered offenders come in all shapes and sizes.
 While it is true that the large majority of registered sex offenders are male, there are plenty of female offenders listed as well.
 And all pose an equal threat to the safety of your members and your organization's reputation.
 So, check both men and women, check every adult that applies for membership, check every person using a temporary or day pass membership, and - this is extremely important - every long time member and volunteer.
 Just because someone is clean cut, seemingly respectful, influential in the community, and a long-time member does not mean they are safe.
-Take Debra Lafave, for instance, she was an attractive middle school teacher, but still sexually assaulted a 14-year-old boy.
+Take these school teachers, for instance, who all have been charged with sexually assaulting students.

 Offenders also have different approaches at exploiting their victims.
 Some will attempt to infiltrate your organization as an average paying member or guest, while others may attempt to exploit a position of trust by getting involved as a volunteer or employee.
 As an added precaution you may want to take a moment to view our Best Practices Guide for Volunteer Screening.
 Board members, sports coaches, summer camp counselors, lifeguards, and even janitorial staff should all be checked against the sex offender registry.